bazelbuild/bazel/site/docs/skylark/rules.md

 There are two kinds of files: files stored in the file system and generated files.
-For each generated file, there must be one and only one generating action, and each action must generate one ore more output files.
+For each generated file, there must be one and only one generating action, and each action must generate one or more output files.
 Otherwise Bazel will throw an error.

 Targets